CasiExten/Table-BlackJack-Extention/README.md

 ## Installation

-1. Download the ZIP file.
+1. Download the ZIP file and extract the folder in your computer.
 2. Open Google Chrome and go to `chrome://extensions/`.
 3. Enable **Developer mode** (toggle in the top right corner).
 4. Click **Load unpacked** and select the folder containing the extension files.